Mr-SantaCloud/Install-AutoCAD-Archicad-2026/README.md

 https://www.autodesk.com/support/download-install/admins/account-deploy/deploy-from-autodesk-account

-3. Run your created deployment package to get the same extracted folder structure as this repository
+3. Run your created deployment package to get the same extracted folder structure as the script

 4. Create your Win32 app in Intune and deploy